-If you are reading this and are thinking of buying your first Lute but think "I have seen Lutes for less money on eBay" (or similar) please think again.
+If you are reading this and are thinking of buying your first Renaissance lute but think "I have seen lutes for less money on eBay" (or similar) please think again.
 I have examined quite a few of these instruments.
 In general they are heavy, clumsily constructed and nearly all would require remedial work on their set-up and tuning pegs adding an additional cost.
 Even with this work done you are still going to get an inferior instrument.
-In short, buy on of these, and thank you Miguel Serdoura and Le Luth Doré® for opening up the lute to many more players."
+In short, buy on of these, and thank you Miguel Serdoura and Le Luth Doré ® for opening up the lute to many more players."

 Paul Craven, English amateur lutenist